 Breakfast: Enjoy breakfast at the beautiful Lajitas Resort and Spa.

 Morning: FIELD TRIP: Return to the Big Bend National Park.
-Begin with a stop at the Panther Junction visitor center for an introduction to the plants, animals and birds found in the area.
-Then, you'll head up to the Chisos basin area, where you will see changes in vegetation and wildlife as you rise in elevation.
+We'll head up to the Chisos basin area, where you will see changes in vegetation and wildlife as you rise in elevation.
 You'll have an opportunity to go on a short hike near the Chisos Mountain lodge, if you wish.

 Lunch: Lunch at the restaurant in the Chisos Mountain Lodge, built in part by the Civilian Conservation Corps in the 1930s.

 Afternoon: PRESENTATION: Get a personal introduction to the Big Bend National Park from a park ranger, who will provide an overview of the park and answer any questions you might have about this large and diverse natural area.
-FIELD TRIP: You'll have an opportunity to go on a short hike on a nature trail, followed by a stop at the Panther Junction Visitor Center.
+We'll visit the Boquillas Canyon area of the park to take a short hike on a nature trail, followed by a stop at the Panther Junction Visitor Center.
 Your day in the park ends as you head north through the Persimmon Gap section of the park.
-Say goodbye to the vast park as you exit through the Persimmon Gap station and end your day of discovery.
+Say goodbye to the vast park as you exit through the north entrance and end your day of discovery.

 Dinner: Dinner in Alpine as you enjoy your final evening in the big sky country.

 Activity note: Primarily a travel day.
 Return to San Antonio via Interstate 10, with occasional rest stops along the way.

 Breakfast: A hot breakfast at your hotel is included.